About the Class:

 - Discussion sections will occur in VR each week using the ENGAGE platform, on Mondays and Tuesdays before 1pm.
 Students will receive a short quiz covering all of the prior activities from the week (e.g., readings, VR activities, student panels, and discussion section) which will be released at 1pm and is due at 9:45am on Wednesdays (at the start of class).

 Each week’s reading assignment will consist of selected chapters from two books which were written specifically as textbooks for this course—Experience on Demand, and Infinite Reality.
 Some weeks will also include additional readings and videos.
-All readings, including PDFs of both books, will be available on Canvas.
-See the Reading Schedule for more details.

 Canvas is the platform we will be using for coursework submissions.
 All course information (i.e. course readings, quizzes) can be found on Canvas.
-You may need to self-enroll in the COMM166/266 Canvas site, but should have access to it already.
-Check this as soon as possible and report any problems.

 Course Structure and Student Evaluation